Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 Streaming Ecosystem Integration

-When ingesting data from Kafka into Iceberg tables via Apache Flink, each micro-batch creates a new snapshot.
+When ingesting data from Kafka into Iceberg tables via Apache Flink (1.18+), each checkpoint or commit interval creates a new snapshot.
 This allows you to correlate streaming data with specific Kafka offsets and timestamps:

 -- Query data as it arrived from Kafka stream